 In November 2017, the Education Assessment and Accountability Review Subcommittee directed the Office of Education Accountability to examine how state and local funds are distributed to schools in Kentucky.
-This study examines whether higher poverty schools spent more state and local funds than lower-poverty schools.
-In addition the study reviews district staffing policies, how state and local funds are allocated by districts to schools, other states' measures of poverty, and student outcomes of students who live in persistent poverty.
+This study examines whether higher-poverty schools spent more state and local funds than lower-poverty schools.
+In addition the study reviews district staffing policies, how districts allocate state and local funds to schools, other states' measures of poverty, and outcomes of students who live in persistent poverty.

-Staff would like to thank Kentucky superintendents and district staff for their time and assistance in responding to the survey for this study.
+Staff would like to thank superintendents and district staff for their time and assistance in responding to the survey for this study.